vcolen/Education-Valley/README.md

 ## What is it about?

 ### Education Valley is a simple app, in which you decide what's the minimum and maximum value to train your multiplication skills.
-It's a project of day 35, from [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui), by [Paul Hudson](https://twitter.com/twostraws), to better stick with contents taught on projects 4, 5 and 6.
+It's a project of day 35, from [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui), by [Paul Hudson](https://twitter.com/twostraws), to better stick with contents taught on projects 4 ([BetterRest](https://github.com/vcolen/BetterRest-app)), 5([Word Scramble](https://github.com/vcolen/WordScramble-app)) and 6(animation test field).

 ## Version 1.1